sympy/sympy/doc/src/modules/galgebra/ga.rst

         :language: python

 This code uses a unit sphere as the example manifold and shows the geometric derivative and directional derivative operators.
-Additonally, rank 1 and rank 2 general tensors are defined.
+Additionally, rank 1 and rank 2 general tensors are defined.
 The rank 2 tensor is contracted and evaluated to show multilinear properties.
 The covariant derivatives of both tensors are caculated.
 The results are in :download:`Manifold <./pysource/manifold.pdf>`